spacekookie/power-ranger/HACKING.md

 * Add a default value in `rc.conf`, along with a comment that describes the option.
-* Add the option to the `ALLOWED_SETTINGS` dictionary in the file `ranger/container/settings.py` in alphabetical order.
+* Add the option to the `ALLOWED_SETTINGS` dictionary in the file `power-ranger/container/settings.py` in alphabetical order.
-* Add an entry in the man page by editing `doc/ranger.pod`, then rebuild the man page by running `make man` in the ranger root directory
+* Add an entry in the man page by editing `doc/power-ranger.pod`, then rebuild the man page by running `make man` in the power-ranger root directory

-The setting is now accessible with `self.settings.my_option`, assuming self is a subclass of `ranger.core.shared.SettingsAware`.
+The setting is now accessible with `self.settings.my_option`, assuming self is a subclass of `power-ranger.core.shared.SettingsAware`.

 Adding colorschemes
 -------------------

-* Copy `ranger/colorschemes/default.py` to `ranger/colorschemes/myscheme.py`
+* Copy `power-ranger/colorschemes/default.py` to `power-ranger/colorschemes/myscheme.py`
   and modify it according to your needs.
-Alternatively, create a subclass of `ranger.colorschemes.default.Default` and override the `use` method, as it is done in the `Jungle` colorscheme.
+Alternatively, create a subclass of `power-ranger.colorschemes.default.Default` and override the `use` method, as it is done in the `Jungle` colorscheme.

-* Add this line to your `~/.config/ranger/rc.conf`:
+* Add this line to your `~/.config/power-ranger/rc.conf`:
   `set colorscheme myscheme`

 Change which programs start which file types
 --------------------------------------------

-Edit the configuration file `~/.config/ranger/rifle.conf`.
-The default one can be obtained by running `ranger --copy-config rifle`.
+Edit the configuration file `~/.config/power-ranger/rifle.conf`.
+The default one can be obtained by running `power-ranger --copy-config rifle`.

 Change which file extensions have which mime type
 -------------------------------------------------

-Modify `ranger/data/mime.types`.
+Modify `power-ranger/data/mime.types`.
 You may also add your own entries to `~/.mime.types`

 Change which files are previewed in the auto preview
 ----------------------------------------------------

-In `ranger/container/file.py`, change the constant `PREVIEW_BLACKLIST`
+In `power-ranger/container/file.py`, change the constant `PREVIEW_BLACKLIST`

 PGP key